-The forex market, much like any other financial market, has its nicknames and slang terms for currencies and exchange rates.
+The forex market, much like any other financial market, has its nicknames and slang terms for currencies and exchange rates, known as currency codes.
 Some of them even have colorful histories behind them.

 Furthermore, a number of code, quotation and naming conventions have arisen over the years that are now in popular use among forex traders.

 For standardization purposes, each world currency is designated by a particular three letter currency code assigned to it by the International Organization for Standardization or ISO.
 This set of currency codes is referred to as the ISO 4217 Standard.

 In most cases, the ISO 4217 Standard code for a currency will consist of the country’s two character ISO 3166 country code (also sometimes called the Internet country code), in addition to an extra letter referring to the name of the currency unit.

 For example, US is the ISO 3166 country code for the United States and D stands for Dollar, so the ISO 4217 code for the U.S. Dollar is USD.
 Similarly, JP is the ISO 3166 country code for Japan and Y represents the unit of currency, the Yen, so the ISO 4217 code for the Japanese Yen is JPY.

 Currency Codes and Symbols for Major and Minor Currencies

 In addition to three-letter currency codes assigned by the ISO, many countries also have a special character or other brief symbol for their money.
 What follow in the table below are the ISO 4217 codes for major and minor currencies, as well as their commonly used symbols, when applicable.